Laser and Light-Based Procedures

 Pigmented Lesion Removal

 We use lasers to remove pigmented skin lesions, including benign sunspots, birthmarks, and brown patches (melasma).
 We may need to perform several treatments for the best results.
-We use several systems, including Clear + Brilliant®, Fraxel DUAL®, True Spot UltraPulse® and the Syneron Candela Alex Trivantage We choose the treatment most appropriate for your lesion and skin type.
+We use multiple systems, including Clear + Brilliant®, Fraxel DUAL®, True Spot UltraPulse® and the Syneron Candela Alex Trivantage®.
+We choose the treatment most appropriate for your lesion and skin type.

 Lasers can successfully remove unwanted tattoos.
 Tattoo inks often contain heavy metals, which is what gives them their permanency.
 We use the Q-switch laser technology to target tattoo ink and break it down into small particles.
 Your body’s own immune system then absorbs the small tattoo microparticles.
 We may also use resurfacing lasers (Fraxel DUAL® or Total FX UltraPulse®) after to improve any textural abnormalities caused by removing the tattoo.
 We use a topical numbing cream or an injection of local anesthetic.
 You can expect your skin to be red and irritated during the treatment.
 You may also have bruising and sometimes blistering.
 It will take one or two weeks for your skin to heal.
 Most people need between 4 and 12 treatments for complete tattoo removal.
 It is easier to remove black and blue tattoos than yellow, green and orange ones.